-- At least two (2) origin servers to configure traffic with.
+- At least two (2) origin servers for which to configure traffic

 If you haven't got any servers to configure yet, or are looking to test things out, our friends at Digital Ocean have a fantastic tutorial on setting up nginx on Ubuntu 16.04 that you can follow (twice over!).